kcoonlab/catch-basin-microbes/README.md

 * Kerri L. Coon - kerri.coon@wisc.edu

 ## Analysis Overview
-Scripts for each analysis are written in R. Each directory contains necessary files and code to recreate each figure of the manuscript.
-To repeat the analysis, clone the repository, and the run each script.
+Scripts for each analysis are written in R. Each directory contains necessary files and code to recreate each figure, table, and associated statistical analyses reported in the manuscript.
+To repeat the analysis, clone the repository, and then run each script.
 Do not `cd` into the cloned repository.

 **Example**
 Create a new project in RStudio.
 To run the script to recreate Figure 1 in the manuscript: